-Israeli police kill Palestinian after 'car-ramming' in East Jerusalem
+Israeli police kill Palestinian after alleged car-ramming in occupied East Jerusalem

 The driver, who is a Jerusalem resident, was shot by officers after he allegedly drove into Israeli officers near a police roadblock at the entrance to the neighbourhood of Sheikh Jarrah.